prologin/sadm/docs/source/setup.rst

 Then, install them::

-  python install.py networkd_gw nic_configuration conntrack
+  python install.py systemd_networkd_gw nic_configuration conntrack
+  # you can now edit the configuration files as previously described
   systemctl enable --now systemd-networkd conntrack
   # `prologin` is the name of the interface to apply the configuration
-  systemctl enable --now nic_configuration@prologin
+  systemctl enable --now nic-configuration@prologin

 At this point you should reboot and test your network configuration: